virtual-space/realnet-server/README.md

  2.5 USE_GEOS=1 USE_PROJ=1 USE_STATS=1
 (1 row)
 ```
 Once the .env details have been updated to point at your local database, use `realnet-server initialize` to create the default database in your venv.
+This will also complain that there is no REALNET_PASSWORD.
+You will need to include one in the .env file, or add it to the initialize command via `--password`.